Team Awards Navigation

-In 2014, the Bonnie J. Addario Lung Cancer Foundation (ALCF) in collaboration with the Van Auken Private Foundation (VAPF), launched an innovative, new funding mechanism to support novel, transdisciplinary and translational team research with potential of high clinical impact in lung cancer, the Young Innovators Team Awards.
+In 2014, the Bonnie J. Addario Lung Cancer Foundation (ALCF), in collaboration with the Van Auken Private Foundation, launched an innovative, new funding mechanism to support novel, transdisciplinary and translational team research with potential of high clinical impact in lung cancer, the Young Innovators Team Awards (YITA).

-The objective of this unique funding mechanism is to identify brilliant, young “out-of-the-box” thinkers/researchers who can collaboratively deliver a meaningful and measurable result that helps ALCF move towards our goal of making lung cancer a chronically managed disease by the year 2023.
+The objective of this ALCF funding mechanism is to identify brilliant, young “out of the box” thinkers/researchers who can collaboratively deliver a meaningful and measurable result that helps ALCF move towards our goal of making lung cancer a chronically managed disease by the year 2023.

-The Young Innovators Team Award will provide up to a total of $250,000 per team over a duration of 2-3 years, depending on the proposal and final decision by the Scientific Review Committee.
+- The Young Innovator Team Award will provide up to a total of $500,000 per team over a duration of 2-3 years, depending on the proposal and final decision by the Scientific Review Committee.

 - Out-of-the-box – high-risk, high-impact research that will typically not be selected for federal funding, is creative and has potential for near-term benefit to lung cancer researchers

 - Collaborative – research that fosters collaboration among young researchers who haven’t worked together in the past, preferably across-institutions